 - I am freelance copyediting, critiquing and proofreading fiction manuscripts for authors from all around the globe

 - I am researching, writing, revising and editing my next novel

-I am a graduate from The State University of New York College (SUNY) at Plattsburgh with a Bachelor of Arts in public relations and minors in journalism and English.
+I am a graduate from Kent State University’s School of Journalism and Mass Communication with a Master’s in public relations and from The State University of New York College (SUNY) at Plattsburgh with a Bachelor’s in public relations.

 I know how to manage my time wisely with a variety of projects; I do so every day.
 I believe my array of hobbies is a great example.

 Growing up with an appreciation for reading and writing has significantly developed my aspirations.
-My passion flourishes through my work and previous experience at the Saranac Review; my personal writing blog, “Fairytales,” which I’ve cultivated since 2010; my editing, critiquing and proofreading freelance business I offer to emerging and self-published authors; and the array of books, fiction and non-fiction, including the Wattpad featured guidebook, “Edit like an Editor: A Wattpad Featured Guide to Writing, Revising & Publishing.”
+My passion flourishes through my work and previous experience at the Saranac Review; my personal writing blog, “Fairytales,” which I’ve cultivated since 2010; my editing, critiquing and proofreading freelance business I offer to emerging, self-published authors; and the array of books I’ve written, fiction and non-fiction, including the Wattpad featured guidebook, “Edit like an Editor: A Wattpad Featured Guide to Writing, Revising & Publishing.”

-For over three years of my college career, I worked for the Saranac Review, an internationally published literary journal processed through SUNY Plattsburgh’s campus.
+For more than three years during my college career, I worked for the Saranac Review, an internationally published literary journal processed through SUNY Plattsburgh’s campus.
 I was involved in the complete process, which included receiving submissions all the way to acceptance and publication.

 While working part-time for the Saranac Review and attending school full-time, I was on two teams managing two different niches of PR.
 One was a non-profit youth center fundraising campaign that raised over $20,000 and the other was a preventive program for young girls planning an annual overnight conference, among other things.